RorYin/RorYin-s-Whatsapp-Bday-Bot/README.md

 + Its completely free of cost, hosting might cost you a minimum sum.
 + If interested you can try deploying your own using the open source code
 + currently deployed on render
++ WhatsApp API from GreenAPI is use in this bot.
+(A great alternative to many paid APIs available)
++ Note: The free version allows 3 chats and 1000 messages per month, which is usually sufficient for a birthday bot for group with participants of 200+.

 # ReleaseNote